Solving Audio Inverse Problems with a Diffusion Model: Conclusions

 \section{Conclusions}

 We proposed CQT-Diff, a diffusion-based generative model which can be used as a flexible framework for audio restoration.
-In objective and subjective experiments, CQT-Diff excels at the task of audio bandwidth extension and shows competitive performance to the compared baselines in long audio inpainting and declipping, without the need of retraining for each task in particular.
+In objective and subjective experiments, CQT-Diff excels in the task of audio bandwidth extension and shows competitive performance to the compared baselines in long audio inpainting and declipping, without the need of retraining for each task in particular.
 Apart from the three evaluated tasks, we emphasize that the proposed model could be flexibly applied for solving a much wider range of linear or nonlinear ill-posed problems, as long as the degradation is known.
-Future work should target adapting the model to be trained in a large-scale data regime, which would allow for more practical applications.
+The presented model is designed to benefit from a CQT that leverages data structure as an inductive bias.
+However, we must admit that the benefits of the CQT are a conjecture that is not empirically substantiated in the current paper and should to be tackled in future work Future work should also target adapting the model to be trained in a large-scale data regime extending beyond piano music, which would allow for general audio restoration applications.
 This work shows the potential of diffusion models for audio restoration, and how they can benefit from using invertible time-frequency representations.